TSEC-GEEKS/tsecgeeks.in/_posts/2022-8-27-Dive-Into-CP.md

 #### How do I get started with learning a language?
 Any place which covers the basics right works.
 Opinion: Focus more on doing it than sticking to books or tutorials.
 A great place to evaluate your skills can be hackerrank.
-Hackerrank > Prepare By Topics > Choose A Language.
+Hackerrank > Choose A Language > Prepare By Topics, level gradually increases.